Metrics

 And this is the whole point: In all organizations, much of the work done and much of the value created is unmeasured and maybe even unmeasureable.
 Let’s say a person has a great day, and spreads a good mood in his department.
 Can you measure that?
 No!
 Is it important?
 Certainly!
 It can have a significant impact on that departments productivity… So what get’s measured is not what get’s done.
 There’s so much else being done that has huge impact on your organization, which will never be measured.
 We must learn to live with this!

-One thought on “Metrics”
+One response to “Metrics”

 Leave a Reply